kluster-ai/docs/getting-started.md

     `status_code` ++"integer"++

-    The HTTP status code of the response
+    The HTTP status code of the response.

     ---

     `request_id` ++"string"++

-    An unique identifier for the request.
+    A unique identifier for the request.
 Please include this request ID when contacting support.

     ---